gsegatti/scsp/README.md

 # Single Consumer Single Producer Queue

-Lock Free queue built on top of a contiguous Ring Buffer using C++ 20.
+Wait-Free, Lock-Free queue built on top of a contiguous Ring Buffer using C++ 20.

 # Interface